pablogila/WakeMyPotato/README.md

 It will prompt you to enter the number of seconds to wait before waking up after a blackout.
 The default (600 seconds, a.k.a.
 10 minutes) should be good for most cases.
+Optionally, an IP address can be provided to check the network connectivity, so that an unsuccessful ping will also trigger the shutdown.

 To **uninstall** the service, run `sudo wmp uninstall`.
 To **update**, simply uninstall with your current version before installing the new version.